JeffreyJackovich/entity_resolution/README.md

 ## Objectives
 Assess the perforamnce based on:
-    1. Duplicate records identified
+ 1. Quantity of Duplicate records identified
  2. Query duration

 ## Steps